jinilover/apply-lens/README.md

 * A similar requirement on `_maxAmount` of `[CategoryFund]`.
 * A similar requirement on `FinalBill` if summation of `_contribute` of `[Contribution]` is greater than `_requiredFund`.

-### Issues:
+### Challenge:
-* The logic of calculating the new values are the same among all the requirement.
+* The logic of calculating the new values is duplicated among all the requirement.
 * The list of data structures must be updated by the new field values.
-Lens comes to rescue.
+That's why Lens is used.

 ### Solution:
 Defines a sharing function that calculates the new values.